hccodetech/rust-lang-report-srcs/README.md

 Source codes and report source materials for "Rust lang report" project.

+## lnks folder

+Used for collection report source materials from the web

 ## srcs folder

 Used for comparing execution speed, etc of compiled codes